 As of December 31, 2014, we owned, operated or supplied over 545 fueling stations for our customers in 42 states and Canada.
 We owned 256 of the stations, including 12 co-owned stations, and our customers owned the other 289 stations.
 We sell CNG, LNG and RNG and provide O&M services to our customers.
 For the year ended December 31, 2014, CNG and RNG (together) represented 73% and LNG represented 27% of our natural gas sales (on a GGE basis).
 We design and construct CNG and LNG fueling stations and sell or lease some of those stations to our customers.
 We also offer assessment, design and modification solutions to provide operators with code-compliant maintenance and service facilities for natural gas vehicle fleets.
-Through our NG Advantage subsidiary, we transport and sell CNG to large institutional and industrial energy users who do not have access to natural gas pipelines; we sell RNG produced by our subsidiary Clean Energy Renewable Fuels, LLC ("CERF"); and we manufacture and sell non-lubricated natural gas fueling compressors and related equipment and maintenance services through our subsidiary Clean Energy Compression Corp, also known as I.M.W.
+Through our NG Advantage subsidiary, we transport and sell CNG to large institutional and industrial energy users who do not have access to natural gas pipelines; we sell RNG produced by our subsidiary Clean Energy Renewable Fuels, LLC ("CERF"); and we manufacture and sell non-lubricated natural gas fueling compression Corp, also known as I.M.W.
 Industries Ltd. ("IMW").
 In addition, we help our customers acquire and finance natural gas vehicles.
 We also generate and sell RIN Credits and LCFS Credits and receive certain federal fuel tax credits.